Apologies, but no results were found.

 Biography

-Scott Roy Douglas is an associate professor in the University of British Columbia’s Okanagan School of Education (OSE), with a focus on EAL teaching and learning in adult and post-secondary contexts.
+Scott Roy Douglas is a professor in the University of British Columbia’s Okanagan School of Education (OSE), with a focus on EAL teaching and learning in adult and post-secondary contexts.
 He is also the editor of the BC TEAL Journal, the peer-reviewed publication of the Association of BC Teachers of English as an Additional Language.
 Please see the EAL Learning Lab for more information on research being carried out in the OSE in the field of EAL teaching and learning.

 Websites